Ignition interlock device questions

 Each state, and many times, each monitoring authority has their own requirements for what is reported to them.
 Every report contains the time and BrAC level of every breath sample, as well as the time of each requested sample even if it wasn't taken and any tampering that might have occurred.
-Other things that may be reported are missed calibrations, non–usage, photos or GPS location.
+Other things that may be reported are missed calibrations, non–usage or photo verification.

 What happens if the offender attempts to circumvent, disconnect or tamper with the IID?

 Any tampering or attempted circumvention is recorded.
 This could affect your driving privileges, require a longer time with an ignition interlock installed or in many states, be considered a felony.

 How will it be reported that my device is installed?